veebch/walkman/README.md

 # Walkman

 Get copies of audio files from Plex playlists to add to a DAC walkman.
+This is very bare bones and assumes that you keep a relatively small music library on your DAC.

 # Dependencies